MLOps-OpenAPI/arch-diagrams/use-cases/6-data-ml-ready.md

-# Use Case 5: ML-ready data
+# Use Case 6: ML-ready data

 ## Description

-As a <a href='https://github.com/MLOps-OpenAPI/arch-diagrams/blob/main/README.md#mlops-engineer'>ML engineer</a> and <a href='https://github.com/MLOps-OpenAPI/arch-diagrams/blob/main/README.md#data-scientists'>data scientist</a>, I want my dataset prepared so that I can perform machine learning on it.
+As a <a href='https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#ml-engineers'>ML Engineer</a> or <a href='https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists'>Data Scientist</a>, I want my dataset prepared so that I can perform machine learning on it.

 ## Inputs